Meeting Time: June 24, 2021 at 5:30pm PDT

 • Default_avatar

-Kevin McCarty almost 3 years ago
+Kevin McCarty over 3 years ago

 I oppose the proposed moratorium in District 2.
 This revised ordinance is functionally identical to the original, a de facto ban on cannabis in D2 due to its overly restrictive setback requirements.
 1,000 feet setback from residential zones is understandable, but 1,500 feet from churches which are placed randomly throughout commercial and industrial zoned areas is an absurd restriction that paints the entire cannabis industry into tiny corners of D2 which is simply not tenable.
 Our project is well outside of the residential setback but would be invalidated due to a church located in an industrial warehouse across the highway.
 If this church setback provision is retained it needs to align with the reasonable standards of the existing Title 17 code of the City i.e. 300 feet setback instead of 1,500 feet, and projects within the setback are not rejected but merely elevated to PDC review.
 At very least the 1,500 feet should be by walking distance and not as-the-crow-flies linear radius.